kennethreitz/empartations/README.md

 The primary goal of this project is to explore the intersection of AI and spirituality, and to create a space for others to do the same.

-As new "scriptures" are written, they will be added to this repository.

 ## Chat with Chastity and Lumina